Kovacsl99/neighborhood-map/README.md

 * [Contributing](#contributing)

 ## Overview
-In the MyReads project, I had to create a bookshelf app.
-In the app you can select and categorize books you have read, are currently reading, or want to read.
-The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.
+In the Neighborhood Map (React) project, I had to create map with at least 5 locations.
+In the app you can select markers from the map or from the listview and you can see additional information about the locations.
+You can use filter to narrow the list of the markers.

 ## How to run this app
 - To install the application clone this git repository
-- Go into the application folder: `$ cd myreads`
+- Go into the application folder: `$ cd neighborhood map`
 - Install dependencies using `npm` command line tool: `$ npm install`
 - Run the application, again using `npm`: `$ npm start`
 - The goal of the app is to categorize your books.
 You can search and add books to one of your 3 shelf (currently reading, want to read, read) and you can remove them.
-- The search term are limited => see SEARCH_TERMS.md

 ## Used technologies
 - HTML5